When I was a young mother, I wore a t-shirt with the words: “The

 time, tied to the umbilical cord or the apron strings.
 On the surface, that’s

-spend more time in their communities exposed to a more diverse range of people
+spend more time in their communities

 and experiences than kids in school, the apron strings criticism denigrates the